Frequently Asked Questions

 No. A student may not be penalized for being pregnant or experiencing pregnancy-related conditions.
 If an instructor provides specific credit or other advantages to students based upon class attendance, the student must be given the opportunity to earn back the credit from classes she missed so that she can be reinstated to the status she held before she took leave.

 For courses with a lab component, an alternate assignment may not be available.
-These situations will be handled on a case-by-case basis between the student, instructor, and SDS Counselor.
+These situations will be handled on a case-by-case basis between the student, instructor, and SAS Coordinator.

 What if some instructors or programs at PTC have their own policies about class attendance and make-up work?